 But it was Huck's "no sleepovers" rule that struck a nerve and sparked an online debate.

 Parents have been debating the pros and cons of child sleepover parties long before Huck shared her views.
 Along with the rise (and scrutiny) of "helicopter parenting" came a new generation of parents who decided to ban sleepovers, citing a slew of reasons, including not knowing the parents well enough, questions about gun ownership and safety, and lingering fears of sexual assault and abuse.
+Others prefer a "sleepunder," where the parents pick up the kids just before bedtime so they get the feeling of a sleepover without actually spending the night.

 Huck said the responsibility of protecting her children is why she doesn't allow them — for now — to host or attend sleepovers.
 "I feel like kids are most vulnerable when they're sleeping," she said.
 "I'm just trying to eliminate one very small factor that could potentially harm them.
 If they could come out of their childhood without having had a very traumatic experience, whatever that experience could be, well, that's all I'm trying to do."